 Choose the barcode depending on how it will be used

-- ITF‑14 is less sensitive to poor print quality than, for example, EAN‑13.
-ITF‑14 is therefore suitable for use when printing on, for example, corrugated board.
+- ITF‑14 is less sensitive to poor print quality than EAN‑13, for example.
+ITF‑14 is therefore suitable when printing on, for example, corrugated board.

-- If the outer package might be sold unopened directly to the consumer then it should be marked with EAN‑13 so that the barcode can be read at the checkout.
+- If the outer package may be sold unopened directly to the consumer, it should be marked with EAN‑13 so that the barcode can be read at the checkout.

-- GS1‑128 can be used to mark outer packages when information additional to the GTIN, such as batch number, expiry date and net weight need to be encoded.
+- GS1‑128 can be used to mark outer packages when information additional to the GTIN need to be encoded — information such as batch number, expiry date, or net weight.

 Plain text information on outer packages

-The outer package should also be marked in plain text with the item name, number of consumer packages in an outer package and size.
+The outer package should also be marked in plain text with the item name, the number of consumer packages in an outer package, and size.
 Example: “Chocolate bars 24 x 100 g”.

 Transport packages and totes

 Transport packages, or totes, do not need to be barcoded since their only purpose is to keep a number of outer packages together.
 The package cannot be ordered or subsequently sold as a unit.
-On the other hand, a transport package should be given its own GTIN to enable it to be identified and stored in various databases such as those for item information.
+On the other hand, a transport package should be given its own GTIN so that it can be identified and stored in various databases such as those for item information.

-A transport package can be a number of items that for practical purposes are kept together in one package using a wrapper, tape or slip-sheet.
-An item in transport packaging, for example a vacuum cleaner in a box, is another example of a transport package.
+A transport package can be a number of items that for practical purposes are kept together in one package using a wrapper, tape, or slip-sheet.
+An item in transport packaging, such as a vacuum cleaner in a box, is another example of a transport package.